 Having felt all of that love and support was truly a wake up call to me!
 I honestly felt so undeserving of everyone’s kindness, and I feel terrible when I think back to times when someone probably needed me and I wasn’t there.

 I don’t know how I can ever thank these special people enough!
 But I do know that going forward I want to be more like them.

 My friends are genuine.
-They knew me, they knew my heart was breaking, and they showed up to stand beside me at a time when I felt like I would fall.
+They knew me, and they knew that my heart was breaking.
+And without any hesitation, they showed up to stand beside me at a time when I felt like I would fall.

 As things calm down for me and my family, I know it is important to remember these very special people, and these very important lessons.

 They say that friends are the family members that you can actually pick.
-Just be sure you are picking a good one, and that you are being that good friend too!
+Just remember what to look for in a friend, and how you can be that good friend too!

 Karissa Tunis is the co-owner of both the parenting website Adore Them and the family event company Milestone Family Expos.
 Through these ventures she is able to share inspiring, heartfelt insight with large audiences within local communities and across the country!
 Her knack for all-things-organization allows her to balance content creation, brand partnerships, and event planning without losing sight of what she wants for her own family.
 Despite her busy schedule, Karissa also makes it a priority to spend quality time with her husband and three children.
 You will often find her volunteering at her children’s schools, cheering them on from the soccer sidelines, or enjoying the great sites of Charleston, SC with her family.

 Expert parenting advice & resources from Adore Them